brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ![Create a Thread and Tag it!](./images/createThread.gif)

-We are going to cover a very simple example because our goal here is simply to explain the architecture.If you are interest in diving deeperm this App can give you some other data structures to study:
+We are going to cover a very simple example because our goal here is purely to explain the architecture.
+If you are interested in diving deeper, this App can give you some other data structures to study:

 1. A paginated list - Messages
 2. A non paginated list - Threads